File API

 }

-You can now attach the returned file entity to any business entity as a relation using the _id:
+Attach the returned file entity ID to a business entity as a relation on any file attribute, or the default _files attribute:

 {